valtimo-platform/valtimo-documentation/using-valtimo/access-control/configuring-permissions.md

 ### Create case permissions

-The following example demonstrates how to allow any user with `ROLE_USER` to create a case of type 'leningen'.
+The following example demonstrates how to allow any user with `ROLE_USER` to create a case of type `leningen`.
 When trying to create a case, the case itself does not yet exist.
 So in order for conditions  to be evaluated, they have to be defined based on the relation between the two resources,`JsonSchemaDocument` and `JsonSchemaDocumentDefinition`.